 There probably isn’t anyone who is part of a family who hasn’t resorted to shouting from time to time, but usually when voices are raised so are emotions…and none of you can hear each other.
 If there is shouting, it is important to:

 Some adults may smack children under their care in anger or frustration and report feelings of guilt afterwards and how they felt as though they lost control.
-As children learn and model behaviour from those around them, hitting a child might teach the child that violence is acceptable, and is a far cry from the respect mentioned earlier.
+Children learn and model behaviour from those around them, hitting a child might teach the child that violence is acceptable, and is a far cry from the respect mentioned earlier.
 Parenting is a very difficult job, and we know that many parents want to find alternative approaches to discipline rather than smacking.
+If you feel you are losing control, walk away and remove yourself from the situation to calm down, then you can deal with the situation more clearly.
+It is important to note that smacking is illegal in Scotland and Wales.

 Plenty of positive attention: Praising positive behaviour by being specific and ignoring minor naughtiness will encourage a child to seek positive attention.